The first in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Miria..

 A single donation of £50 gave Miria a place at Uphill Junior School, with a school uniform and shoes, a school bag, books, warm clothes for the winter months – even a mattress to sleep on.
 Thanks to regular donations to Pupil Support Fund Miria now has full support for her everyday needs (soap, toothpaste, medicines, clothing, exercise books, pencils) and for school fees and local accomodation during term time.

-Miria joined the Primary 1 class at the end of 2014 and Elius tells me that she is doing well and that ‘she enjoys singing so much!’.
-Because she lives so far from the school, Miria lodges in Iruhuura from Monday to Friday, and walks the 2.5 kilometres back home for the weekend.
+Miria joined the Primary 1 class at the end of 2014.
+Because she lives some distance from the school, Miria lodges in Iruhuura from Monday to Friday, and walks the 2.5 kilometres back home for the weekend.

 Miria’s story is not an exception.
 There a number of other children who overcome obstacles every day to get to Uphill Junior School, many of whom also stay in the village during term time.